junxian428/HTB_Certified_Junior_Cybersecurity_Associate/7. Introduction to Windows Command Line/17. Working with the Registry/README.md

 Now we snipped the output because it is expanding and showing each key and associated values within the HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion key.
 We can make our output easier to read using the Get-ItemProperty cmdlet.
 Let's try that same query but with Get-ItemProperty.

 <h3>Get-ItemProperty</h3>

+PS C:\htb> Get-ItemProperty -Path Registry::HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run

+Now let's break this down.
+We issued the Get-ItemProperty command, specified out path as looking into the Registry, and specified the key HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Run.
+The output provides us with the name of the services started and the value that was used to run them (the path they were executed from).
+This Registry key is used to start services/applications when a user logs in to the host.
+It is a great key to have visibility over and to keep in mind as a penetration tester.
+There are several versions of this key which we will discuss a little later in this section.
+Using Get-ItemProperty is much more readable than Get-Item was.
+When it comes to querying information, we can also use Reg.exe.
+Let's take a look at the output from that.
+We are going to look at a more straightforward key for this example.

+<h3>Reg.exe</h3>

+PS C:\htb> reg query HKEY_LOCAL_MACHINE\SOFTWARE\7-Zip

+We queried the HKEY_LOCAL_MACHINE\SOFTWARE\7-Zip key with Reg.exe, which provided us with the associated values.
+We can see that two values are set, Path and Path64, the ValueType is a Reg_SZ value which specifies that it contains a Unicode or ASCII string, and that value is the path to 7-Zip C:\Program Files\7-Zip\.

+<h3>Finding Info In The Registry</h3>

+For us as pentesters and administrators, finding data within the Registry is a must-have skill.
+This is where Reg.exe really shines for us.
+We can use it to search for keywords and strings like Password and Username through key and value names or the data contained.
+Before we put it to use, let's break down the use of Reg Query.
+We will look at the command string REG QUERY HKCU /F "password" /t REG_SZ /S /K.

+- Reg query: We are calling on Reg.exe and specifying that we want to query data.

+- HKCU: This portion is setting the path to search.
+In this instance, we are looking in all of HKey_Current_User.

+- /f "password": /f sets the pattern we are searching for.
+In this instance, we are looking for "Password".

+- /t REG_SZ: /t is setting the value type to search.
+If we do not specify, reg query will search through every type.

+- /s: /s says to search through all subkeys and values recursively.

+- /k: /k narrows it down to only searching through Key names.

+<h3>Searching With Reg Query</h3>

+PS C:\htb> REG QUERY HKCU /F "Password" /t REG_SZ /S /K

+Our results from this query could be more exciting, but it's still worth taking a look and using a similar search for other keywords and phrases like Username, Credentials, and Keys.
+We could be surprised by what we find.
+As we can see, querying registry keys and values is relatively easy.
+What if we want to set a new value or create a new key?

+<h3>Creating and Modifying Registry Keys and Values</h3>

+When dealing with the modification or creation of new keys and values, we can use standard PowerShell cmdlets like New-Item, Set-Item, New-ItemProperty, and Set-ItemProperty or utilize Reg.exe again to make the changes we need.
+Let's try and create a new Registry Key below.
+For our example, we will create a new test key in the RunOnce hive HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce named TestKey.
+By placing the key and value in RunOnce, after it executes, it will be deleted.

+Scenario: We have landed on a host and can add a new registry key for persistence.
+We need to set a key named TestKey and a value of C:\Users\htb-student\Downloads\payload.exe that tells RunOnce to run our payload we leave on the host the next time the user logs in.
+This will ensure that if the host restarts or we lose access, the next time the user logs in, we will get a new shell.

+<h3>New Registry Key</h3>

+PS C:\htb> New-Item -Path HKCU:\SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce\ -Name TestKey

+We now have a new key within the RunOnce key.
+By specifying the -Path parameter, we avoid changing our location in the shell to where we want to add a key in the Registry, letting us work from anywhere as long as we specify the absolute path.
+Let's set a Property and a value now.

+<h3>Set New Registry Item Property</h3>

+PS C:\htb> New-ItemProperty -Path HKCU:\SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce\TestKey -Name "access" -PropertyType String -Value "C:\Users\htb-student\Downloads\payload.exe"

+After using New-ItemProperty to set our value named access and specifying the value as C:\Users\htb-student\Downloads\payload.exe we can see in the results that our value was created successfully, and the corresponding information, such as path location and Key name.
+Just to show that our key was created, we can see the new key and its values in the image below from the GUI Registry editor.

+<h3>TestKey Creation</h3>